william64644/neural-network-library/README.md

 Print a vector of strings

 	void print_data(vector<double> vec)
-Print a vector of floats, it's largest value will be printed in a blue color
+Print a vector of floats.
+The largest value will be printed in a blue color

 	vector<string> split(string str, char delimiter)
-Convert a string with words and spaces to a vector with each word, you may be able to use the optional delimiter witch has the default value of spaceBar, but i didn't tested it because who tf would need to do this
+Convert a string with words and spaces to a vector with each word, you may be able to use the optional delimiter, which has the default value of spaceBar

 	vector<string> split(string str, char delimiter = ' ')
-Convert a phrase with spaces to a vector of it's corresponding words, very simillar to explode() from PHP
+Converts a phrase with spaces to a vector of its corresponding words, which is very similar to explode() from PHP

 	vector<double> multiply_scalar_by_vector(vector<double> vec, double scalar)
 Multiply all values in a vector by the given number